 Food Safety for fruits and vegetables

 If you think peeling a fruit or vegetable without washing is a safe way to remove any dirt or other organic material from your food, think again.
 Anything you peel without cutting into it, such as a banana should be fine.
 A watermelon, however, is another story.
-Anything that may have been in or on the ground where that melon was grown may be lingering on the outside.
-When you slice into the melon with your knife, if you haven’t washed to rind first, you are introducing all of the germs or organisms on the outside, into the fruit you will be eating.
+Anything (including manure) that may have been in or on the ground where that melon was grown may be lingering on the outside.
+When you slice into the melon with your knife, if you haven’t washed the rind first, you are introducing all of the germs or organisms on the outside, into the fruit you will be eating.

 This also applies to things you peel like carrots or potatoes.
 Taking the skins off doesn’t clean the dirt away, and any dirt on your peeler, just gets onto the part you will eat.
 Using a brush to scrub the outside before peeling cleans away the visible dirt.
 A fruit and veggie wash is good to get your food even cleaner before eating, especially if the food is not going to be cooked before consuming.

 For melons, I wash the surface with dish soap and rinse with hot water before allowing the melon to soak (submerged) in a clean sink filled with water and a drop or two of bleach.
 Soak for 30 to 60 minutes, making sure to cover all surfaces, then rinse well and slice.

 For smaller items or large quantities of vegetables, use a colander to contain the food while handling under running water or using a sprayer to rinse all surfaces before preparing foods.

 Why it matters: This awesome cardio move also strengthens your core, your back, your legs AND your arms.
 It’s one of my favorites from the Core de Force mixed martial arts program!